viacheslav-lasukov/PMBoK6/Tools and Techniques/Recognition and Rewards.md

 Most [[Team]] members are motivated by an opportunity to grow, accomplish, be appreciated, and apply their professional skills to meet new challenges.

-A good strategy for [[Project Manager]]s is to give the team recognition throughout the life cycle of the project rather than waiting until the project is completed.
+A good strategy for [[Roles/Project Manager]]s is to give the team recognition throughout the life cycle of the project rather than waiting until the project is completed.